c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 - 100% inspired by the original Adafruit CircuitPython I2C library for BNO08X
 - Copyright (c) 2020 Bryan Siepert for Adafruit Industries
-- Also inspired by dobodu
+- This code also inspired by feature and fixes written by dobodu

 ## Library tested